Frequently Asked Questions

 How do I edit the schematic?
 The layout?
 The symbols?

-The best way to edit a schematic in JITX is to organize it by following the Organize a schematic tutorial.
+The best way to edit a schematic in JITX is to organize it by following this Tutorial: Schematic and layout.

-You can pre-place components in the layout using loc statements to hard-code geometric constraints.
-If you place components in a module, and then use that module in a design, remember to place the module too.
-Typically we only pre-place things that actually need to be fixed, then leave it to the solvers, and finish ourselves in CAD.
+You can pre-place components in the layout using loc functions to hard-code geometric constraints.
+If you place components in a module, and then use that module in a design, remember to place the containing module as well.
+Typically we only pre-place things that actually need to be fixed, then leave it to the solvers, and finish ourselves in the UI.

 Symbols are defined in JITX code.
-You can import them, define them yourself, or use the pre-defined symbols in ocdb/utils/symbols.
+You can import them, define them yourself, or use the pre-defined symbols in JSL Symbol Framework.

 How do I instantiate a component?